HHS/TANF-app/docs/How-We-Work/Secrey-Key-Mgmt.md

 ## Communication protocol if secret keys are leaked
 Any member of the TDP who notices secret key leakage should alert the full TDP project team immediately as follows:

 - Send alert via Microsoft Teams `General` channel and be sure to cc: Product Owner, ACF Tech Lead, Product Manager, vendor Tech Lead.
+If Teams isn't available, please send an email and also alert team members via Mattermost.

 - Include details of the leakage, which should include:
     - where the leakage ocurred